yaroslavgladkov/learning-library/cs361-notes/part-31-internet-layers/best-effort-mechanism.md

 To address QoS requirements, various techniques and mechanisms have been developed, such as Integrated Services (IntServ), Differentiated Services (DiffServ), and Software-Defined Networking (SDN).
 These mechanisms allow networks to provide different levels of service and prioritization for different types of traffic, ensuring that delay-sensitive or mission-critical applications receive the necessary resources and prioritization.

 In summary, the best-effort mechanism is a fundamental principle in computer networking that focuses on delivering data packets to their intended destination without any guarantees regarding delivery, delay, or throughput.
 It is widely used in the Internet and many other networks due to its simplicity and efficiency, but it may not be suitable for applications with strict QoS requirements.

+# For applications with strict Quality of Service (QoS) requirements, several mechanisms have been developed to provide guarantees for packet delivery, bandwidth allocation, latency, and other performance parameters.
+These mechanisms can be broadly categorized into two main approaches: Integrated Services (IntServ) and Differentiated Services (DiffServ).

+1. Integrated Services (IntServ):
+The IntServ architecture provides end-to-end QoS guarantees by reserving resources along the path from the source to the destination.
+It uses the Resource Reservation Protocol (RSVP) to signal the resource requirements of a flow and reserve the necessary resources at each router along the path.
+Two main service classes are defined in IntServ:

+a.
+Guaranteed Service: This service guarantees a specific bandwidth for a flow, as well as an upper bound on the end-to-end delay.
+It is suitable for real-time applications with strict timing requirements, such as Voice over IP (VoIP) and videoconferencing.

+b.
+Controlled Load Service: This service provides a QoS similar to a lightly loaded network, with a high probability of low delay and low packet loss.
+It is appropriate for applications that can tolerate some delay variation but require reliable delivery, such as multimedia streaming.

+IntServ provides excellent QoS guarantees but has scalability issues due to the per-flow state and signaling overhead required at each router.

+2. Differentiated Services (DiffServ):
+The DiffServ architecture takes a more scalable approach by classifying traffic into a limited number of service classes, each with its own forwarding behavior.
+Instead of reserving resources on a per-flow basis, DiffServ allocates resources to these service classes or "Per-Hop Behaviors" (PHBs).
+The key components of DiffServ are:

+a.
+Traffic Classification and Marking: Packets are classified and marked with a Differentiated Services Code Point (DSCP) value at the network edge, indicating the desired service class.

+b.
+Traffic Conditioning: Policing and shaping mechanisms are used to enforce the traffic profiles and ensure that traffic conforms to the service-level agreements.

+c.
+Per-Hop Behavior (PHB): Routers implement PHBs that define how packets in each service class are forwarded, queued, and scheduled for transmission.

+DiffServ is widely deployed in modern networks due to its scalability and flexibility in offering different service levels based on business requirements.

+Apart from IntServ and DiffServ, other mechanisms such as Software-Defined Networking (SDN) and Network Function Virtualization (NFV) are also being used to provide QoS guarantees by leveraging programmable network infrastructure and virtualized network functions.

+The choice of mechanism depends on the specific QoS requirements of the applications, the network infrastructure, and the scalability and management considerations.
+IntServ is suitable for applications with stringent real-time requirements, while DiffServ is more scalable and widely adopted for providing different service levels to different traffic classes.